harshi0102/todolist-review/README.md

 ### Usage

-- Clone the repository using "`https://github.com/harshi0102/todolist.git`"
+- Clone the repository using "`https://github.com/harshi0102/todolist-review.git`"
-- Change directory into the project folder `cd todolist`
+- Change directory into the project folder `cd todolist-review`
 - Run `npm install`
 - Run `npm start`
 - A new browser will open automatically with application loaded